sailpoint-oss/developer.sailpoint.com/docs/api/standard-collection-parameters.md

 tags: ['Standard Collection Parameters']
 ---

-Many endpoints in the IdentityNow API support a generic syntax for paginating, filtering and sorting the results.
+Many endpoints in the Identity Security Cloud API support a generic syntax for paginating, filtering and sorting the results.
 A collection endpoint has the following characteristics:

 - The HTTP verb is always GET.
 - The last component in the URL is a plural noun (ex. `/v3/public-identities`).